mtconnect/template_to_latex/README.md

 Update Paths
 ------------

-Update LaTeX path in the config file `config/template.cfg` and match the names of all the MTConnect Part LaTeX projects.
+Update Perl and LaTeX path in the config file `config/template.cfg` and verify the names of all the MTConnect Part LaTeX projects.